- Sara Vega Miche (Cuba, La Habana)

 She co-wrote the documentary film Poética gráfica insular (2007).

-She has published, in cooperation, three books about cuban film posters: La otra imagen del cine cubano (La Habana, 1997); Ciudadano cartel (La Habana, 2011) and Carteles son… carteles del ICAIC (Córdoba, Spain, 2011.).
+She has lectured on Cuban cinema and Cuban film posters, curated poster exhibitions around the world and published three books on Cuban film posters: La otra imagen del cine cubano, Ciudadano cartel, and Carteles son… carteles del ICAIC

 Mónica Savirón has worked as a film writer, editor, and programmer.
 Her essays have been published internationally.
 She directed a weekly radio show on documentary and experimental films in Madrid for ten years.
-In New York, she has worked on the legacy of experimental filmmaker Beryl Sokoloff; with preservationist and artist Bill Brand; and as creative associate, archival researcher, and assistant editor of the IDFA Grand Prize film, First Cousin Once Removed (2012).
-Her video To Begin With (2012) had its World Premiere at Experiments in Cinema Festival.
+In New York, she has worked on the legacy of experimental filmmaker Beryl Sokoloff; with preservationist and artist Bill Brand; and as creative associate, archival researcher, and assistant editor of the International Documentary Film Festival Grand Prize film, First Cousin Once Removed (2012).
+Her video To Begin With (2012) had its World Premiere at Experiments in Cinema Festival in Albuquerque, NM.
 Her film Broken Tongue (2013), a tribute to avant-garde poet Tracie Morris, had its World Premiere at the 52nd Ann Arbor Film Festival.
 Her work explores the cinematic possibilities of sound and avant-garde poetics.

 PAST JURY MEMBERS

 Born and raised in the Dominican Republic, holds a B.A. in Film and Video Communications, and an M.F.A.
 Degree in Media Arts and Film Productions, both from the City College of New York.
 He is the Founder and Executive Director of LaCinemaFe Film Festival of New York, KidCinemaFest: The Washington Heights Children & Young People’s Film Festival and The Dominican Film Festival in New York.